czyzby/gdx-lml/websocket/README.md

 - Added default `Serializer` implementation: `JsonSerializer`.
 Uses **LibGDX** `Json` API to serialize objects as strings.
 - Added `WebSockets#DEFAULT_SERIALIZER`.
 Modify this field to automatically assign serializer of your choice to all new web socket instances.
 - Added `Base64Serializer`.
 Uses **LibGDX** `Base64Coder` API to encode and decode the data to and from *BASE64*.
 Wraps around an existing serializer.
+- Added custom serialization in [gdx-websocket-serialization](https://github.com/czyzby/gdx-lml/tree/master/websocket/natives/serialization) library. `ManualSerializer` is an alternative to the default `JsonSerializer`.